storacha/docs/src/pages/concepts/ucans-and-storacha.md

 # UCANs and Storacha

-For authorization, w3up services use [ucanto](https://github.com/storacha/ucanto), a Remote Procedure Call (RPC) framework built around [UCAN](https://ucan.xyz/), or User Controlled Authorization Networks.
+For authorization, the Storacha Network uses [ucanto](https://github.com/storacha/ucanto), a Remote Procedure Call (RPC) framework built around [UCAN](https://ucan.xyz/), or User Controlled Authorization Networks.
 UCANs are a powerful capability-based authorization system that allows fine-grained sharing of permissions through a process called _delegation_ on top of [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).

-You can think about UCAN replacing bearer tokens in traditional APIs for authorization with w3up.
-Since any actor can be represented by a cryptographic keypair and permissions can be delegated to them, users can interact with w3up directly in cases where a developer might have needed to previously run additional back-end infrastructure to keep API keys secure.
-This can be extended even to have end users using applications integrated with w3up using their own keypair-based identity.
+You can think about UCAN replacing bearer tokens in traditional APIs for authorization with Storacha.
+Since any actor can be represented by a cryptographic keypair and permissions can be delegated to them, users can interact with Storacha directly in cases where a developer might have needed to previously run additional back-end infrastructure to keep API keys secure.
+This can be extended even to have end users using applications integrated with Storacha using their own keypair-based identity.

-## How w3up and w3up-client use UCANs
+## How Storacha uses UCANs

 Our client and CLI use ucanto to take care of the details of UCANs for you, but a few of the underlying terms and concepts may "bubble up" to the surface of the API, so we'll cover the basics.
 We'll also go over some terms that are specific to Storacha that you might not have encountered elsewhere.